rtoal/plang-glossary/README.md

 ### Polymorphism
 The allowance for a single name to be bound to multiple entities at the same time, generally with the understanding that any invocation of the name will refer to the desired entity based on context.

+### Precedence
+The property of an operator indicating when it should be applied in relation to other operators in a non-parenthesized context.

+### Predicate
+A function with one or more inputs that returns a boolean value.

 ### Promise
 Roughly, a placeholder for an (initially) unfinished computation.
 A promise is immediately returned when an asynchronous computation is launched to be queried later or used in a callback.
 Also known as a future, though in some contexts, futures and promises are distinguished.